Yasar05/Gen-ai-interview-Questions-and-answers/05-advanced-architecture/README.md

 **Answer:**

 Sparse attention patterns reduce computational complexity by limiting which positions each token can attend to, rather than attending to all positions.
+Sparse attention patterns mean that each token attends only to a selected subset of other tokens instead of attending to every token in the sequence.
+In simple words:
+The model does not look at everything — it only looks at what matters.
+This is in contrast to dense (full) attention, where: Every token attends to all other tokens.
+Computational cost grows as O(n²)
+In standard transformers: If you have 10,000 tokens → attention compares 10,000 × 10,000.
+That’s 100 million interactions.
+This causes:❌ High memory usage
+❌ Very high latency ❌ GPU out-of-memory errors.
+Sparse attention solves this by:✅ Reducing computation ✅ Reducing memory ✅ Enabling long-context models
 **Types of Sparse Attention:**
-- **Local Attention**: Attend to nearby positions
+- **Local Attention**: Attend to nearby positions.
+Each token only attends to: A fixed window of nearby tokens.
+Example: Token 100 only attends to tokens 90–110
-- **Strided Attention**: Attend to every k-th position
+- **Strided Attention**: Attend to every k-th position.
+Tokens attend at fixed intervals: Example:Token attends to positions: 1, 10, 20, 30, …
-- **Random Attention**: Random subset of positions
+- **Random Attention**: Random subset of positions.
+Each token attends to: A small random set of distant tokens.
+Maintain global connectivity.
+Avoid losing long-range information.
-- **Block Attention**: Attend within blocks
+- **Block Attention**: Attend within blocks.
+The sequence is divided into blocks, and: Tokens attend only within: Their own block.
+Selected neighboring blocks

 **Benefits:**
 - **Efficiency**: O(n) instead of O(n²) complexity
 - **Scalability**: Handle longer sequences
 - **Performance**: Often maintains quality
 - **Memory**: Lower memory requirements

+Which Models Use Sparse Attention?
+✅ Longformer → Local + Global
+✅ BigBird → Local + Global + Random
+✅ Reformer → Local + LSH-based sparse attention
+✅ FlashAttention (optimized dense, not sparse pattern) → reduces memory but still dense ✅ Claude & GPT (partially optimized variants internally) for long context

 **Example Patterns:**
 ```